Global Operations: Gameplay

-The game focused on firearms in a special forces setting, with a mixture of military and counter-terrorist type themes.
-The game featured a large number of firearms, numbering in the dozens and including a wide selection of handguns and rifles.
-Many of them could be further customized as well.
-For example, a C-mag and silencer could be added.
+The game focuses on firearms in a special forces setting, with a mixture of military and counter-terrorist type themes.
+The game features a large number of firearms, numbering in the dozens and including a wide selection of handguns and rifles.
+Many of them can be customized as well; for example, a C-mag and silencer can be added.

-The singleplayer and the multiplayer offered different specialities (Commando, Recon, Medic, Heavy Gunner, Demolitions Expert and Sniper) with extra abilities and class-specific weapons.
-All classes could use all other classes' firearms (by picking them up off the battlefield), but each class might not have the same level of skill with a given weapon (such as less precision).
+The singleplayer and the multiplayer mode offer different specialities (Commando, Recon, Medic, Heavy Gunner, Demolitions Expert and Sniper) with extra abilities and class-specific weapons.
+All classes can use all other classes' firearms (by picking them up off the battlefield), but each class does not have the same level of skill with a given weapon (such as less precision).

-Other features existed as well, including a life-sign tracking device, as well other game items like tear gas grenades, smoke grenades and medkit.
-A LAW (Lightweight Anti-tank Weapon) could be used, as well as night vision and thermal vision.
+Other features include a life-sign tracking device, as well other game items like tear gas grenades, smoke grenades and medkit.
+A LAW (Lightweight Anti-tank Weapon) can be used, as well as night vision and thermal vision.

 The existing player base has continued improving the game by way of modifications and custom maps.